emmett-framework/emmett/docs/request.md

 That's all it takes.

-So you've just learned three handy aspects of weppy:
+So you've just learned three handy aspects of Emmett:

 * `redirect` and `abort` allow you to stop the execution of your code;
 * you can set specific actions for your application to perform when it encounters a particular HTTP error code with `app.on_error()`;